nassorh/Maze/README.md

 > **Note:** Different **editors** have different ways of dealing with Python code, so in case of doubt we recommend you run the code and tests from the command line as shown below.,

 	python3 Main.py

+# Warning
+When running the code, if the speed is too slow it causes to freeze.
+If the program freezes just adjust ui.SPEED variable